lastingParadox/ff-site/archive-to-markdown/md/ff2/24-feel-the-heat.md

 **Jelsafan0** _(28-Oct-18 04:56 PM)_

 > Oh!
 This is Damien.
 We were friends when I was younger, when I used to come here a lot.
 He saved your life!
-> ”Eh, it was nothing.
-I needed the practice.”
+> "Eh, it was nothing.
+I needed the practice."

 **Zander** _(28-Oct-18 04:57 PM)_